Beeswax vs. Bondo: The Ultimate Guide to Filling Slate Gaps in Your Pool Table

 For over a century, beeswax has been the traditional choice for filling slate gaps in pool tables.

-1. Temperature Sensitivity: In warm environments (over 100°F), beeswax can melt, causing bumps or divots.
+• Temperature Sensitivity: In warm environments (over 100°F), beeswax can melt, causing bumps or divots.
+To mitigate this, try to keep the room temperature stable and avoid placing the table in direct sunlight.

 Expert Insight: